mdflaher/InetSoftWork/Should I use a Table or a Crosstab.md

 ![](screenshots/switch-to-crosstab.PNG)

-WHEN DO I NEED A TABLE?
+# When should I use a table?

 Tables maintain data at the level of detail made available by the data worksheet.
 If you already have grouping and aggregation built into the data source or the worksheet, a detail table may not be so detailed.

 Use a detail table  to maintain data at detail level that is available at the dashboard level, the detail level is maintained as an organized set of rows and columns

 If data is very pre aggregated at the data worksheet level, then there will not be very much aggregation happening in the crosstab.

-WHEN DO I NEED A CROSSTAB?
+# When should I use a crosstab?

 Crosstabs are for when you want data to be grouped and summarized or aggregated in numerical form.
 They provide a potentially more detailed alternative to charts, with the potential to display many more aggregates broken down by a greater number of dimension than a chart.
 They are good for use cases where displaying exact humerical aggregates is vital to the dashboard display, such as when data aggregates are very close to each other numerically.